MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 ms.topic: article
 author: gswashington
 ms.author: robinharwood
-ms.date: 09/30/2024
+ms.date: 11/11/2024
 zone_pivot_groups: windows-os
 ---
 # Install Windows Admin Center

->Applies to: Windows Admin Center, Windows Admin Center (preview)
+>Applies to: Windows Admin Center, Windows Admin Center (preview), Windows Server 2025

-This topic describes how to install Windows Admin Center on a Windows client machine or on a remote server so that multiple users can access Windows Admin Center using a web browser.
+This topic describes how to install Windows Admin Center on a Windows client machine or on a Windows Server 2025 remote server so that multiple users can access Windows Admin Center using a web browser.

 > [!Tip]
 > New to Windows Admin Center?